Disclaimer Examples

 Wikipedia-standard-no-guarantee-disclaimer

-The US Equal Employment Commission’s disclaimer is similar:
+The U.S. Equal Employment Commission’s disclaimer is similar:

 US-Equal-Employment-Commission-disclaimer